bmc-compuware/ispw-operations-azure-extension/help.md

 - **/dev3 => DEV3, custom, a description
 ```

-This area is used to define the branch mappings of Git branches to ISPW levels.
+This area is used to define the branch mappings of Git branches to Code Pipeline levels.
 Each mapping has three possible fields which should be separated by commas.

-1. The first field is a Git branch to ISPW level mapping which supports wildcarding (example: **/dev1 => DEV1, **/dev2 => DEV2, etc.)
+1. The first field is a Git branch to Code Pipeline level mapping which supports wildcarding (example: **/dev1 => DEV1, **/dev2 => DEV2, etc.)
-2. The second field indicates how often to create an assignment to load the changes in ISPW.<br>
+2. The second field indicates how often to create an assignment to load the changes in Code Pipeline.<br>
    The possible values are :<br>
    - **per-commit**: an assignment will be created for each commit.
    - **per-branch**: an assignment will be created for each Git branch.
 If an assignment already exists for a Git branch, it will be reused.